-Ally' 4Q18 average LCR was 126%, which exceeds the regulatory required minimum of 100%.
+Ally' 1Q19 average LCR was 127%, which exceeds the regulatory required minimum of 100%.
+The ratio is up from the 126% reported in 4Q18 as lower HQLA offsets the lower net cash outflows in 1Q19.
 The main drivers in our LCR are attributed to the composition and size of our HQLA portfolio and net cash outflows.